 Let’s face it: mosquitoes are part of our ecosystem, though it sometimes feels like they’re invading our space.
 We do our best to keep them at bay with repellent and pest control services, but sometimes, we need an additional approach.
 Mosquito nets put some much-needed space between these winged critters and our living quarters, both indoors and out.

 Mosquito nets are designed to let air circulate through mesh holes that prevent mosquitoes from penetrating the barrier.
-Besides blocking them from your general area, mosquito nets are an eco-friendly way to handle pests.
+Besides blocking them from your general area, mosquito nets are an eco-friendly way to avoid mosquito bites.
 A mosquito net can be small enough for one person or large enough to encase an entire gazebo.
 When used indoors, mosquito nets can take on a romantic or boho appearance, which can add to the charm of your home.

 Are you looking for an environmentally solution to a mosquito problem?
 Mosquito nets are designed to keep bugs away, and they have minimal impact on the environment.
 On the other hand, pesticides keep bugs away, but they can do more harm than good.
 Pesticides may contain contain chemicals harmful to humans, particularly with direct contact or when they’re inhaled.
 Pets could also be affected by pesticides, especially since they spend a lot of time in areas where you’d spray for bugs.
 Pesticides could also affect the overall ecosystem of your garden, potentially causing a domino effect that harms the flora and fauna around it.